International Federation of Library Associations and Institutions: IFLA Trend Report

-The first commissioned IFLA Trend Report, entitled "Caught in the waves or caught in the tide?
-Insights from the IFLA Trend Report", was published in January 2013 and launched at the World Library and Information Congress in Singapore on 19 August 2013.
+The first IFLA Trend Report, "Caught in the waves or caught in the tide?
+Insights from the IFLA Trend Report", was launched at the World Library and Information Congress in Singapore on 19 August 2013.
 The IFLA Trend Report resulted in the identification of emerging high-level societal trends which may affect the global information environment.
 The Trend Report consists of a number of documents—including an overview, annotated bibliography and research papers—and is also intended as a web platform for ongoing consultation.
 In the first stage of the review from November 2012 through 2013, "social scientists, economists, business leaders, education specialists, legal experts and technologists"—mainly from outside the library field—were consulted.
 One of the key focal points of the report was the inundation of the archives with a tidal wave of information.
 By 2010 this represented more than 1 zettabytes of data or 1.8 trillion gigabytes.

 The report listed five key trends predicted to impact how societies and individuals "access, use, and benefit from information in an increasingly hyper-connected world":